EricPascolo/CHECK/README.md

 If your cluster is not scheduler equipped or you pre allocate the nodes, you can use directly ssh to submit **CHECK** remote commad, adding to command line the flag *--ssh*, in this case the architecture needs only to indentify a pool of nodes where ssh launch a slave command.
 When you add *--ssh* flag you implicitly use *--master --singleton* flag.

+### 4. CHECK OUTPUT

+**CHECK** have two type of output, the log and the resultfile.
+The log can be printed on command line or file and in master mode, each job sumbitted via scheduler report its log in the job output file named *check_nodename*, the job output files are collected in *check_master_collecting_path* set in check_setting.json.

+The most important output is the **checkresult file** writed as collection of json objects, the position of this file is set through the parameter *resultfile* in check_setting.json.
+You can find in the results file two type of json: master_submission or result; i.e. the command below produce 3 json object.

+     check --check linpack@x86,stream@x86 --ssh --hpc x86:node1,node2

+Master_submission json contains all information regards the submission:

+        {
+        "master_submission": {
+            "hpc": "node1,node2",
+            "arch": "x86#default",
+            "id": "77179d4427964d6da83aa4de9e463b99",
+            "check": "linpack@x86,stream@x86"
+        }
+        }

+The result object contains partial results with measure, unit and the final mark of the node.
+If **CHECK** is used in slave mode the information *slave_mode* is reported and the unique *ID* is the same as the master who submitted. it.

+        {
+        "RESULT": "OK",
+        "hostname": "node1",
+        "PARTIAL": [
+            {
+            "linpack": {
+                "status": "OK",
+                "arch": "x86",
+                "value": "1036.6957",
+                "unit": "GFLOPS"
+            }
+            },
+            {
+            "stream": {
+                "status": "OK",
+                "arch": "x86",
+                "value": "95483.0",
+                "unit": "MB/s"
+            }
+            }
+        ],
+        "id": "77179d4427964d6da83aa4de9e463b99",
+        "slave_mode": true
+        }

+        {
+        "RESULT": "OK",
+        "hostname": "node2",
+        "PARTIAL": [
+            {
+            "linpack": {
+                "status": "OK",
+                "arch": "x86",
+                "value": "1021.1955",
+                "unit": "GFLOPS"
+            }
+            },
+            {
+            "stream": {
+                "status": "OK",
+                "arch": "x86",
+                "value": "95662.0",
+                "unit": "MB/s"
+            }
+            }
+        ],
+        "id": "77179d4427964d6da83aa4de9e463b99",
+        "slave_mode": true
+        }

+The *check result* file in conclusion is a logbook of all operation done from this instance of **CHECK**.
+Trough the unique ID number it is possible to date back to and group all operation that **CHECK** done.

 ***

 ## CHECKTEST